Time travel: Time dilation

 Transversal time dilation.
 The blue dots represent a pulse of light.
 Each pair of dots with light "bouncing" between them is a clock.
 For each group of clocks, the other group appears to be ticking more slowly, because the moving clock's light pulse has to travel a larger distance than the stationary clock's light pulse.
 That is so, even though the clocks are identical and their relative motion is perfectly reciprocal.

 There is a great deal of observable evidence for time dilation in special relativity and gravitational time dilation in general relativity, for example in the famous and easy-to-replicate observation of atmospheric muon decay.
-The theory of relativity states that the speed of light is invariant for all observers in any frame of reference; that is, it is always the same.
+The theory of relativity is based on the observation that the speed of light is invariant for all observers in any frame of reference; that is, it is always the same.
 Time dilation is a direct consequence of the invariance of the speed of light.
-Time dilation may be regarded in a limited sense as "time travel into the future": a person may use time dilation so that a small amount of proper time passes for them, while a large amount of proper time passes elsewhere.
-This can be achieved by traveling at relativistic speeds or through the effects of gravity.
+Time dilation can be observed for objects by traveling at relativistic speeds or through the effects of gravity.

+Time dilation allows time travel into the future assuming the ability to accelerate to speeds close to the speed of light.
+If a spacecraft could be accelerated to 99.995% of the speed of light, travel forward for 500 years, then reverse course and return to Earth at the same speed, the time on Earth will be 1000 years in the future.
+With current technologies, it is only possible to cause a human traveler to age less than companions on Earth by a few milliseconds after a few hundred days of space travel.

-For two identical clocks moving relative to each other without accelerating, each clock measures the other to be ticking slower.
-This is possible due to the relativity of simultaneity.
-However, the symmetry is broken if one clock accelerates, allowing for less proper time to pass for one clock than the other.
-The twin paradox describes this: one twin remains on Earth, while the other undergoes acceleration to relativistic speed as they travel into space, turn around, and travel back to Earth; the traveling twin ages less than the twin who stayed on Earth, because of the time dilation experienced during their acceleration.
+This effect is also responsible for the twin paradox.
+In the twin paradox one twin remains on Earth, while the other accelerates to relativistic speed as they travel into space, turns around, and travels back to Earth.
+The traveling twin ages less than the twin who stayed on Earth, because of the moving clock covers the same spacetime distance partly in space while the stationary clock covers it all with time alone.

 General relativity treats the effects of acceleration and the effects of gravity as equivalent, and shows that time dilation also occurs in gravity wells, with a clock deeper in the well ticking more slowly; this effect is taken into account when calibrating the clocks on the satellites of the Global Positioning System, and it could lead to significant differences in rates of aging for observers at different distances from a large gravity well such as a black hole.

 A time machine that utilizes this principle might be, for instance, a spherical shell with a diameter of five meters and the mass of Jupiter.
 A person at its center will travel forward in time at a rate four times slower than that of distant observers.
 Squeezing the mass of a large planet into such a small structure is not expected to be within humanity's technological capabilities in the near future.
-With current technologies, it is only possible to cause a human traveler to age less than companions on Earth by a few milliseconds after a few hundred days of space travel.